-Many drainage reserves have been zoned as 'Parks & Recreation' with an ancillary drainage purpose.
-Through licensing arrangements with the Water Corporation, the City has taken over management of various drainage reserves and stormwater compensating basins and undertaken ecological enhance biodiversity restoration to throughout the City.
-Some examples include the Coolgardie living stream project at Garvey Park and stormwater basins at Tomato Lake and Centenary Park.
+Many drainage reserves have been -are reserved 'Parks & Recreation' with an ancillary drainage Through purpose. licensing arrangements with the Water Corporation, the City has taken over management of various drainage reserves and stormwater compensating and undertaken ecological basins restoration to enhance biodiversity values throughout the City.
+Some examples include the Coolgardie living stream project at Garvey Park and stormwater basins at Tomato Lake and wetlands and compensating basins under its management.

-The City will endeavour to continue to rehabilitate pockets of remnant bushland that have been reserved and restore ecological and biodiversity values to the Swan River foreshore, wetlands and compensating basins under its management.
 For a map showing natural areas maintained by the City please refer to Appendix 2.

+The City will endeavour to continue to rehabilitate pockets of remnant bushland that have been reserved and restore ecological and biodiversity values to the Swan River foreshore,